Walter Eckersall: Later life

 After his playing days, Eckersall remained a prominent figure in football.
 He had a successful dual career as a sportswriter for the Chicago Tribune and as a game official.
 As a referee, Eckersall was considered one of the best and officiated at many high-profile games.
 Highly regarded as an authority on football, he selected the Chicago Tribunes all star team; his "All Western" eleven carried prestige.

-Eckersall is also a footnote in the story of Knute Rockne, and the well-documented history of Notre Dame, because of his presence at many of their games.
+Eckersall is also a footnote in the story of Knute Rockne and the history of Notre Dame because of his presence at many of their games.
 Eckersall was an idol of Rockne, who grew up in Chicago and watched Eckersall play in high school and in college.
-Rockne was quoted as saying "The first time I learned a football was not only something to kick, but something to think with, was when I saw a great football player in action."
+Rockne said that "The first time I learned a football was not only something to kick, but something to think with, was when I saw a great football player in action."

 Death

 Eckersall's alcoholism and carousing often contradicted Stagg's description of football as a builder of moral character.
-Stagg gradually distanced himself from his greatest player, especially when Eckersall reneged on a $20 debt and was later featured in a national ad campaign for cigarettes&mdash,a habit Stagg regarded as sinful.
+Stagg gradually distanced himself from his greatest player, especially when Eckersall reneged on a $20 debt and was later featured in a national ad campaign for cigarettes—a habit Stagg regarded as sinful.
 In March 1930, when Eckersall was hospitalized for illnesses associated with his hard living, Stagg came to his bedside with the firm advice to "turn over a new leaf."
 Eckersall promised his old coach that he would; however, the former football star died of cirrhosis of the liver and pneumonia on March 24 at the age of 46.
 The cause of death was reported as a heart attack in the Chicago Tribune the next day.